-On Wednesday July 9, 2003, in Gatineau, Quebec, Canada, Celine Dion took part at the gala event Simplement Marnay honouring songwriter Eddy Marnay died on January 03, 2003.
+On Wednesday July 9, 2003, in Gatineau, Quebec, Canada, Celine Dion took part at the gala event Simplement Marnay honouring songwriter Eddy Marnay, who passed away on January 3, 2003.

 "It is such a pleasure to be here, to be received like this", Céline Dion said upon her arrival at the Maison de la culture in Gatineau, where took place the gala event Simplement Marnay, by musical director François Dubé and director Joe Bocan.